zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.0.6*
+*Zend Framework 2.0.7*

-This is the sixth maintenance release for the 2.0 series.
+This is the seventh maintenance release for the 2.0 series.

 19 Dec 2012

-### UPDATES IN 2.0.6
+### UPDATES IN 2.0.7

 Please see CHANGELOG.md.